-Although the term "protein rest" has long been adopted for low-temperature mashing systems, most of the protein degradation occurs during the malting process.
-The proteins that do dissolve during this phase are not significant and reportedly precipitation, not proteolysis, accounts for the disappearance of proteins during mashing (26).
+Although the term “protein rest” has long been adopted for low-temperature mashing systems, most of the protein degradation occurs during the malting process, not mashing.

 Proteinase is responsible for degrading albumins already dissolved in the wort, along with insoluble globulins, into simpler medium-sized proteins (peptones and polypeptides).

 The enzyme peptidase is responsible for degrading medium-sized proteins (peptones and polypeptides) into smaller proteins (peptides and amino acids).

 By far the most important change brought about in mashing is the conversion of starch molecules into fermentable sugars and unfermentable carbohydrates called dextrins.
 The principal enzymes responsible for starch conversion are alpha- and beta-amylase.
 Together, alpha- and beta-amylase are capable of converting only 60 to 80 percent of the available starch to fermentable sugars, which is mostly maltose and maltotriose (Dougherty, 1977).

 Alpha-amylase very rapidly reduces insoluble and soluble starch by splitting complex starch molecules into many shorter chains (i.e., partially-fermentable polysaccharide fractions—dextrins and maltotriose) that can be attacked by beta-amylase.

 Beta-amylase is the other mash enzyme capable of degrading starch.
 Beta-amylase is more selective than alpha-amylase since it breaks off two sugars at a time from the starch chain.